What should I do if my employer gives me a light duty job offer?

-So, it is our recommendation that you attempt light duty.
-If you are not clear about it, talk to an attorney so they can go over your restrictions, make sure you are put in a position to where you are not going to re-injure yourself, and it’s safe.
-That’s the key – no further injury and safety – making sure they don’t do anything unsafe with you.
+Therefore, it is our recommendation that you attempt light duty.
+If you are not clear about it, talk to an attorney so they can go over your restrictions, and make sure you are put in a position where you are not going to re-injure yourself, and it’s safe.
+That’s the key for preventing further injury and keeping yourself safe – making sure your employer doesn’t do anything unsafe with you.

-If your doctor has released you to light duty with specific restrictions (let’s suppose your doctor’s released you to 20 lbs. lifting with no bending, stooping. climbing, crawling, reaching) and your employer is willing to accommodate those restrictions, you pretty much have to try the job.
+If your doctor has released you to light duty with specific restrictions, such as no lifting, bending, stooping, climbing, crawling, or reaching, and your employer is willing to accommodate those restrictions, you pretty much have to try the job.

-If you don’t try the job, if you’ve been receiving workers comp benefits, your benefits will probably be cut off.
+If you don’t try the job, and if you’ve been receiving workers’ comp benefits, your benefits will probably be cut off.